GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

 <details> <summary> How to configure and verify MFA for vendor's TechPass account?</summary>

-  1. Install an authenticator on your mobile device.
-If you do not have Microsoft Authenticator app(recommended) on your mobile phone, download and install it on your [Microsoft phone](https://www.microsoft.com/en-sg/store/apps/windows-phone), [Android](https://play.google.com/store/apps?hl=en&amp;gl=US) or [iOS phone](https://www.apple.com/app-store/) and complete the wizard.
+  1. Install Microsoft Authenticator on your mobile device.

     <kbd>![vendor-mfa-1](assets/support/vendor-mfa-1.png)</kbd>